prashanth-balijapelli/gdg-bot-demo/README.md

 # gdg-bot-demo
-The demo application that we've used in the Architecture Talk @ GDGDevFest 2016
+The demo application that we've used in the 'BOT future of apps' Talk @ GDGDevFest 2016